Ting3l/Powershell-DrinkReminder/README.md

 - Timespan - Time to warn after the last drink/startup in minutes.
 Default: 30
 - Repeatwarning - Time until an ignored warning will be repeated in minutes.
 Default: 10
 - Criticalthreshold - How often the normal warning will be played, before the "critial"-sound is played.
 Default: 2
+- PlaySound - If sound is played or not.
+Possible: 0,1 Default: 1
+- WarnFile - Filename of the mp3 played with a warning.
+Default: warn.mp3
 - WarnVolume - Volume of warning-file (in percent) to compensate for differently balanced soundfiles.
 Default: 100
+- CritFile - Filename of the mp3 played with a critial warning.
+Default: warn.mp3
 - CritVolume - Volume of critical-file (in percent) to compensate for differently balanced soundfiles.
 Default: 100
+- ShowNotifications - If notifications are shown or not.
+Possible: 0,1 Default: 1
+- WarnText - Title of the notification shown with a warning.
+Default: "Seek fluid intake"
+- CritText - Title of the notification shown with a critial warning.
+Default: "Seek fluid intake immediately!"
 - Debug - Turn on/off debug-mode.
 Debug mode will not hide the Powershell-Window.
 Default: 0